matthias-reis/carda-gatsby/content/articles/2023/06/jegong-on-their-new-album-the-complex-inbetween.md

 language: en
 languageLink: /2023/06/jegong-interview/
 ---
 **Dahm Majuri Cipolla, drummer of Mono (Japan) and Watter founded JeGong together with Reto Mäder from Sum Of R and Ural Umbo.
 Their debut album, "I", already caused quite a stir via The Ocean's label Pelagic Records.
-The new album "The Complex Inbetween" will be released on 9 June.
+The new album, "The Complex Inbetween", will be released on June 9th.
 Now I had the chance to interview them about their music and "The Complex Inbetween".**

 **Anne:** Thank you for taking the time for this interview!
 I am delighted to meet you in person!
 How are you doing?
 What are you busy with at the moment?